 The Human Phenotype Ontology (HPO) provides the following list of features that have been reported in people with this condition.
 Much of the information in the HPO comes from Orphanet, a European rare disease database.
 If available, the list includes a rough estimate of how common a feature is (its frequency).
 Frequencies are based on a specific study and may not be representative of all studies.
 You can use the MedlinePlus Medical Dictionary for definitions of the terms below.

 Acquired pseudocholinesterase deficiency is not inherited and cannot be passed to the next generation.
-This form of the condition is caused by impairment of the enzyme's function due to factors such as kidney or liver disease, malnutrition, major burns, cancer, or certain drugs.
+This form of the condition is caused by impairment of the enzyme's function due to factors such as kidney or liver disease, malnutrition, major burns,

 Living with a genetic or rare disease can impact the daily lives of patients and families.
 These resources can help families navigate various aspects of living with a rare disease.